P1Rh0/MHW-TBG-Community-content/README.md

 # MHW-TBG-Community-content
-A place to collate all the community made content for Monster Hunter World: The Board Game
+A place to collate all the community made content for Monster Hunter World: The Board Game.
+This is not supported by SFG in any way, our thoughts are our own yada yada.

 ## Mods
 https://geko-x.github.io/MHW-Campaign-Expansion/ - Geko_X